m1cha1s/sorth/README.md

 If you want to use sorth in the ```no_std``` ecosystem, then the only that you need to provide is a ```global allocator``` [here](https://os.phil-opp.com/heap-allocation/) is a example on how to do it.

+## Change log:
+- Added new line word
+- Fixed readme, variables and comments
+- Added len operator to get the lenght of varables
+- Implemented user input and silent mode.

 ## ToDo:

 - [x] Generic math ops